 Diane C. Bailey, Celebrity Stylist and SheaMoisture Brand Ambassador, breaks it down further.
 “When it comes to alcohol-free, not all alcohols are alike and have the same effect on the hair.
 There are good alcohols and there are bad alcohols,” she shares.
 Here’s how she distinguishes between both:

-Good alcohols (Cetyl Alcohol, Benzyl Alcohol) provide slip, moisture and nourishment for the hair.
-Good alcohols are known as “fatty alcohols”; they generally come from vegetables, fruits and sea botanicals.
-They are used in shampoos and conditioners to blend the ingredients, thicken the cream or lotion, as well as soften and moisturize the hair.
+“Good alcohols (cetyl alcohol, benzyl alcohol) provide slip, moisture, and nourishment for the hair.
+They’re known as ‘fatty alcohols’; they generally come from vegetables, fruits, and sea botanicals.
+They are used in shampoos and conditioners to blend the ingredients, thicken the cream or lotion, as well as soften and moisturize the hair.”

-The bad alcohols (SD Alcohol 40, Propyl Alcohol) remove or reduce moisture from the hair and scalp, and can strip skin and strands.
-After using a product with bad alcohol, hair may feel brittle, become dehydrated and dry as well as may start to thin or break.
+“The bad alcohols (SD alcohol 40, propyl alcohol) remove or reduce moisture from the hair and scalp, and can strip skin and strands.
+After using a product with bad alcohol, hair may feel brittle, become dehydrated and dry as well as may start to thin or break.”

-She explains, “Generally, alcohol-free shampoos are good for all hair types,” she explains.
-“They are designed to gently cleanse the hair and scalp, preserve elasticity and restore moisture.
+She explains, “Generally, alcohol-free shampoos are good for all hair types.
+They are designed to gently cleanse the hair and scalp, preserve elasticity and restore moisture.
 Shampoos with alcohol should be avoided if your hair is color-treated and/or damaged, as it may dry out hair, leaving it lackluster and dull.”
-Thankfully, there are a ton of shampoos on the market that offer natural, certified organic ingredients—with natural butters, oils and botanical extracts.
+Thankfully, there are a ton of shampoos on the market that offer natural, certified organic ingredients—with natural butters, oils, and botanical extracts.
 “Products with these types of ingredients are generally nourishing for hair and scalp.”
 Once you know this, it’s just a question of finding which ingredients and formulations are most effective for your individual needs.
-Diane’s alcohol-free faves are SheaMoisture 100% Virgin Coconut Oil Daily Hydration Shampoo: $11.99 and SheaMoisture Jamaican Black Castor Oil Strengthen & Restore Shampoo: $6.99.
+Diane’s alcohol-free faves are SheaMoisture 100% Virgin Coconut Oil Daily Hydration Shampoo and SheaMoisture Jamaican Black Castor Oil Strengthen & Restore Shampoo.